idesignzone/knowledgebase/docs/getting-started.md

 There are 2 major stages for setting up your project locally

-1. Installing WordPress and configuring the backend
+1. Installing WordPress and configuring the back-end
-2. Running the Gridsome website
+2. Running the Gridsome front-end

 ```bash
 git clone https://github.com/samuelhorn/jamdocs project-name